MemoonaTahira/Traffic_Violation_Classification/readme.md

 <img src = "./imgs/class_imbalance.png" width=50%>

-# Methodology:
+# Methodology

 The methodology followed is CRISP-DM, with roughly the same outline as week 1-7 of [MLZoomcamp](https://github.com/alexeygrigorev/mlbookcamp-code/tree/master/course-zoomcamp).

 We start with data cleaing and EDA, and then feature engineering and feature selection, while doing doing missing value imputations, scaling, one-hot encoding and dimensionality reduction.